digitalicarus/claires-kittens/content/cat-ownership.md

 * We’ve had older cats that had trouble and would sometimes pee outside the box.
 There’s a horse stall product called Sweet PDZ that can soak it up and eliminate the ammonia smell.
 Then you can just vacuum it up.
 * We use Dr. Elsey’s Ultra Clumping cat litter.
 * For outdoor cats we keep HEB food in a container called a Vittle Vault.
 It’s a very good food safe container.

+## A More Modest Setup

+The [Litter Genie litter box](https://www.amazon.com/gp/product/B07FDHBM5N/) is basic and an excellent design.
+Some reviewers report cracks around the handles after some time or even upon arrival.
+For small cracks near edges or handles you can use a lighter to reflow the flexible plastic.
+This will seal the crack and prevent it from spreading.

+You can also [add a litter mat](https://www.amazon.com/gp/product/B07L8KGJZL/).
+This will catch a lot of tracked litter.
+You can vacuum them or hose them down and dry them outside.

 ## Links